 CARPE Conference 2017 in Hamburg - joint project proposals and teacher network development

-The conference gathered some two hundred professionals to focus on developing joint project proposals and evolving a peer network for higher education teachers.
+The conference gathered some two hundred professionals together to work on joint project proposals and develop a peer network for higher education teachers.

 Photos: Oliver Blang / HAW Hamburg